School Boards Matter

 A few tips for reviewing the candidate-provided information:

-• Candidates who did not complete our survey will have an * by their names and a link to their ACLU page so you have some information about their views.
+• Candidates who did not complete our survey will have an * by their names and a link to other sources of information about their views.

-• Be sure to check the News section for any local media coverage on individual elections.
+• Be sure to check the News and Events section as well.

-MAKE A PLAN TO VOTE on May 13.
-Take your friends and family with you.
+MARK YOUR CALENDAR TO VOTE on May 13.
+Take your friends and family with you – it’s more fun that way.
 Let’s show we are determined after decades of failure that these future school board leaders focus on improving student academic outcomes.

 Candidate survey questions